Node Pool Manifest Reference

 You can specify volumes for your worker nodes, under the volumes section of the node pool manifest.

 If the volumes are valid, they will be created with the VM for each worker node managed by the node pool, and mounted in the system.
 A filesystem will be created on the volumes.
-If the volumes are not valid, they will cause an error and no VM will be created.
+If the volumes are not valid, an error occurs, and no VM will be created.

 This setting is limited by your current OKS plan and OUTSCALE account quotas.